What are selective serotonin reuptake inhibitors (SSRIs)?

 What does SSRI therapy involve?

-Research suggests SSRIs aren’t effective for children, and emerging evidence suggests they can cause harm.
-But it’s possible that SSRIs might help some autistic adults who also have depression or anxiety.
+It’s also possible that SSRIs might help some autistic adults who also have depression or anxiety.

 Who practises this method?